This guidance should be read in conjunction with communications already circulated by the University on our UniHub web pages.

 These FAQs have been written specifically for postgraduate research students and supplement student guidance available.

-Please ensure that you read the FAQs for research students studying on a Tier 4 visa alongside general guidance relating to visa and immigration information found in the 'Student with Tier 4 Visa' FAQs.
+Please ensure that you read the FAQs for research students studying on a Student Route visa alongside general guidance relating to visa and immigration information found in the 'Student with Student Route Visa' FAQs.

 University staff are working from home with no face-to-face supervision or meetings taking place.
 Your supervisors will be contacting you individually to identify the best approach.